Women in music: Classical Era

 Maria Teresa Agnesi (1720–1795) was an Italian composer, harpsichordist, and singer.
-Her career was made possible by the Austrian Lombardy, which was around women's rights.
+She was notable for composing multiple works of opera seria and chamber music.
+Her career was made possible by her patron, Habsburg Empress Maria Theresa of Vienna.
+Her portrait hangs in La Scala opera house.

 Princess Anna Amalia (1723–1787) was a Prussian composer.
 She learned to play the harpsichord, flute, and violin at a young age.
 She became the abbess of Quedlinburg in 1755.
 She achieved fame as a composer and is known for her smaller chamber works, including trios, marches, cantatas, songs, and fugues.
 She was also a curator and collector of music scores, preserving over 600 volumes of works by composers Johann Sebastian Bach, George Frideric Handel, Georg Philipp Telemann, Karl Heinrich Graun, and Carl Philipp Emanuel Bach.

 Elisabeth Olin (1740–1828) was a Swedish opera singer and composer.
 She became a vocalist in regular public concerts at the Riddarhuset (House of Nobility) in Stockholm.
 She was the prima donna of the Swedish opera for a decade.
 In 1773, she became the first woman to be granted the title Hovsångare (court singer), and in 1782 she was inducted as the first women member into the Royal Swedish Academy of Music.

 Henriette Adélaïde Villard de Beaumesnil (1748–1813) was a French composer and opera singer.
 She began working in minor comedy roles at age seven and debuted as a soloist at the Paris Opera in 1766.
 She was the second woman to have a composition performed at the Paris Opéra.
+(Jacquet de la Guerre is thought to be the first.)

 Marianne von Martínez (1744–1812) was an Austrian composer, singer and pianist.
 Metastasio noticed her precocious talents and came to oversee her musical education, which included keyboard lessons from Haydn, singing lessons with Porpora, and composition lessons with Johann Adolph Hasse and imperial court composer Giuseppe Bonno.
 She played for the imperial court, where she gained attention for her voice and keyboard playing, and was frequently asked to perform before Empress Maria Theresa.

 Harriett Abrams (1758–1821) was an English composer and soprano.
 As a singer, she was praised for her performances of George Frideric Handel's work.
 She studied singing, music theory, and composition with composer Thomas Arne before making her opera début in 1775 at the Theatre Royal in London.
 She became a principal singer at London concerts and provincial festivals, appearing regularly from 1780 to 1790.

 Jane Mary Guest (1762–1846) was an English composer and pianist.
 A pupil of Johann Christian Bach and initially composing in the galante style, She composed keyboard sonatas, other keyboard works, and vocal works with keyboard accompaniment.
 She was the piano teacher of Princess Amelia of the UK and Princess Charlotte of Wales.

-Romantic Era
+Romantic era

-In the Romantic Era, the Polish Maria Szymanowska and Germans Fanny Mendelssohn and Clara Schumann won much renown.
+In the Romantic Era, the Polish Maria Szymanowska and Germans Fanny Hensel and Clara Schumann won much renown.